 There are many and the list keeps growing.
 So does the list of headphones that I am going to review for you.
 Stay tuned for even more reviews from our staff in this category.

-There are the Bose Noise Canceling 700 headphones ($379 retail) (review), which are less money and look great.
+There are the Bose Noise Canceling 700 headphones ($379 retail) (buy at Amazon), which are less money and look great.
 I got to play with my seat-neighbor’s pair on a recent flight from Philadelphia to Los Angeles.
 They had a really sexy industrial design and were lightweight.
 Although audiophiles poo-poo Bose as a brand (and in response Bose basically ignores the audiophile segment of consumer electronics),they have some of the best noise cancelation in the space.
 I put them up there with Sony and Bowers & Wilkins in terms of the best noise cancelation for over -ear wireless headphones.

 Do The Sennheiser Momentum 4 Headphones Have Any Resale Value?